ryrob30/mobile-services.en/help/windows-appstore/c-getting-started/dev-qs.md

 When you want to enable debugging for the SDK, you have to call `ADBMobile.Config.setDebugLogging(true);`.

-For C# and JS apps, you have to enable native code debugging by completing the following steps (native code debugging is the default setting for C++ apps):
+For C Sharp and JS apps, you have to enable native code debugging by completing the following steps (native code debugging is the default setting for C++ apps):

-### C#
+### C Sharp

 Right-click the project, select  **[!UICONTROL Properties]** > **[!UICONTROL Debug tab]** .
 Change the debugger type drop down to **Native Only**.